uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 sudo apt upgrade
 ```
 !!! warning
-    Practise good security by keeping your Pi operating system up-to-date by regularly checking for updates, changing the default password, and exercising caution when running scripts and commands from untrsuted sources.
+    Practise good security by keeping your Pi operating system up-to-date by regularly checking for updates, changing the default password, and exercising caution when running scripts and commands from untrusted sources.

 ### Set up speakers